jdolitsky/ko/README.md

   db-pass: secretpass
 ```

+For practical purposes, all resulting values are coerced to strings
+(e.g. `3306 -> "3306"`).

 This feature is particularly useful for Kubernetes resource types designed
 for configuration purposes, such as ConfigMaps or Secrets.